A brief history of EPCC

 EPCC begins to host and manage the Edinburgh International Data Facility, the key infrastructure underpinning the City Deal’s £600m Data-Driven Innovation initiative.

-We leave our offices in the King's Buildings (our home since the 80s) and take over an entire floor in The Bayes Centre, a hub designed to foster data-driven innovation within and beyond the University of Edinburgh.
+We leave our offices on the King's Buildings campus (our home since the 1980s) and take over an entire floor in The Bayes Centre, a hub designed to foster data-driven innovation within and beyond the University of Edinburgh.

 EIDF banner